On Thursday, April 30, 2026, our Board of Directors came together to honor Dorothy Rhone as Director Emeritus of Home for Freedom.

 And we’re just getting started.
 One Veteran.
 One house.
 One step closer to freedom.

 This will be phase one of our Pauper Cemetery project.
 Plans have been drawn.
 Meetings are taking place to get this project underway.
 This is where over 75 Veterans, (many homeless) are interred.
-We want to honor and give respect these veterans as well, because they served and fought for our freedom also.
+We want to honor and give respect to these veterans as well, because they served and fought for our freedom also.

 Home for Freedom lost a valued member of our board last month.
 James (Jim) Presley, a veteran himself, was a great supporter of Home for Freedom and was always enthusiastic about our goals and an active participant in all our activities.
 He contributed so much to Home for Freedom from it’s very beginning until his health prevented him from attending meetings.
 Even then he still offered support and encouragement during online group chats.
 He will truly be missed by all.